ZhaiWenShuo/Text-to-SQL/README.md

 ```
 ### You must follow these rules:
-1. To ensure that the conditions in the WHERE clause
-match accurately, fuzzy matching should be used when
-generating the query.
-Use the correct operator for
-exact matches (e.g., '=') and LIKE with wildcard
-characters (\%) for partial matches especially
-searching for patterns.
+1. To ensure that the conditions in the WHERE clause match accurately, fuzzy matching should be used when generating the query.
+Use the correct operator for exact matches (e.g., '=') and LIKE with wildcard characters (\%) for partial matches especially searching for patterns.
-2. When using GROUP BY and HAVING clauses, reference
-aggregate functions directly rather than using
-aliases defined in the SELECT statement.
-Be cautious
-when using aliases in the ORDER BY clause; some
-databases may not support referencing aliases
+2. When using GROUP BY and HAVING clauses, reference aggregate functions directly rather than using aliases defined in the SELECT statement.
+Be cautious when using aliases in the ORDER BY clause; some databases may not support referencing aliases directly.
-directly.
-3. Verify that JOIN conditions are based on correct
-columns to establish accurate relationships.
-Avoid
-unnecessary keywords like DISTINCT in subqueries unless
-essential for the query's purpose.
+3. Verify that JOIN conditions are based on correct columns to establish accurate relationships.
+Avoid unnecessary keywords like DISTINCT in subqueries unless essential for the query's purpose.
-4. When using aggregate functions like AVG, ensure
-the conditions in the HAVING clause accurately
-reflect the intended logic.
-When using aggregate
-functions like COUNT, ensure they align with the
-grouping criteria to avoid incorrect results.
+4. When using aggregate functions like AVG, ensure the conditions in the HAVING clause accurately reflect the intended logic.
+When using aggregate functions like COUNT, ensure they align with the grouping criteria to avoid incorrect results.
-5. Maintain consistency in representing boolean
-values in SQL queries to avoid confusion and
-errors.
-Use the appropriate boolean representation
-(e.g., "True", "False") .
-Use IS NULL or IS NOT
-NULL conditions to handle NULL values appropriately
-in queries.
-Be cautious with floating-point numbers
-, consider precision, and use appropriate
-comparison methods to avoid errors.
-Avoid
-unnecessary modifiers like DISTINCT when selecting
-unique values or columns that are already unique.
+5. Maintain consistency in representing boolean values in SQL queries to avoid confusion and errors.
+Use the appropriate boolean representation(e.g., "True", "False") .
+Use IS NULL or IS NOT NULL conditions to handle NULL values appropriately in queries.
+Be cautious with floating-point numbers, consider precision, and use appropriate comparison methods to avoid errors.
+Avoid unnecessary modifiers like DISTINCT when selecting unique values or columns that are already unique.
 ```

 The Performance of Each Item directly as prompt is as follows: